vartulzeroshieldai/Threat-Shield/README.md

 - **Step 1: Static Analysis**
     - When a scan is triggered, Threat Shield temporarily clones the selected MCP repository.
-    - The system runs a suite of static analysis rules covering OWASP Top 10, common code smells, secrets, and insecure configurations.
+    - The system runs a suite of static analysis rules covering **OWASP** Top 10 for API Security, common code smells, secrets, and insecure configurations.
     - The analysis engine is chosen for its speed, accuracy, and extensibility (custom rules per project/language).
 - **Step 2: LLM-Powered Findings**
     - Each finding is passed to an LLM for further analysis, generating:
         - Human-readable explanation of risk
         - Contextual remediation steps
-        - Mapping to compliance controls (ISO, PCI, SOC2, NIST, GDPR, etc.)
+        - Mapping to **compliance** controls (ISO, PCI, SOC2, NIST, GDPR, etc.)
 - **Step 3: Dashboard and Reporting**
-    - All results are visualized in the MCP scan dashboard, showing severity, status, compliance impact, and suggested fixes.
+    - All results are visualized in the MCP scan dashboard, showing severity, status, **compliance** impact, and suggested fixes.
     - Reports can be exported for audit/evidence.